AwesomeCronk/uPyFile/README.md

 Windows users should use DOS paths (`path\to\file`) when referencing a file on the PC, but should still use UNIX paths (`path/to/file`) when referencing a file or directory on a device.

+If the device does not seem to be communicating properly, check its documentation to be sure that you aren't overrunning its UART buffer and set the appropriate buffer size with the `-B` argument.

 ## Building

 Compiling requires the Python packages `nuitka` and `pySerial`.
 The folders `uPyFile.build` and `uPyFile.dist` will be created (or `install.build` and `install.dist` if compiling the installer).
 They can safely be ignored or deleted.
 Compiling the installer is not necessary unless it has been modified.